punyaslokdutta/VehicleRentingSystem/README.md

 2. While booking a vehicle if availability is not there, then it should fallback to another available branch, which is derived based on the vehicle selection strategy.

+### Design Decisions

+1. Add Current Booking List in Vehicle (when vehicle is UnAvailable currently , but will be free in future required time slot)?

+isAvailable()  || isAvailable(timeSlot)

+2. TimeSeries DB needed or overkill?